Sauromayne/fairgame/README.md

 ![proxies_troubleshoot](https://user-images.githubusercontent.com/20719891/117586748-f0860a80-b0ce-11eb-9ddb-294630bfea67.jpg)

 By looking at your config you will be able to determine which proxies need to be replaced.
-In the above example I can see that the proxies in the 2nd and 7th dictionaries need to be replasced in the `proxies.json` file.
+In the above example I can see that the proxies in the 2nd and 7th dictionaries need to be replaced in the `proxies.json` file.

 If you want to add the ASIN to your html_saves files, open `amazon_monitoring.py` with a text editor.
 The file is located in the `stores` folder.
 If you do not know how to open files with a text editor do not attempt this step.